 I strongly believe in the potential of collaboration, cultural practice, creativity and design to catalyse positive societal change and create meaningful experiences.

 Currently, my research focuses on the commons, diverse economies and neighbourhood resilience as part of my PhD thesis at the School of Architecture – University of Sheffield.
-I was recently involved in co-organising a summer assembly of movements (MOVE) and am co-founder and chairwoman of the non-profit organisation AoA.
+I was recently involved in co-organising a summer assembly of movements (MOVE UTOPIA) and am co-founder and member of the non-profit organisation AoA.

 After some ten years of living and working abroad I am now based in Berlin with my family.